 Displays are often overlooked but are hugely important.
 If you’re not connecting a laptop to a monitor, the built-in screen will be how you see all of your games.

 - Size: Most gaming laptops have 15 or 17-inch screens, though there are a few huge systems that have 18-inch panels and a handful of 14-inch systems.
 What size you like is matter of personal preference, but remember that the larger the screen, the bigger and heavier the laptop.

 - Resolution: Never get anything less than a 1920 x 1080 display.
 It’s rare to find one with a lesser resolution, but if you do, run.
-If you have a GTX 1070 or GTX 1080, you may want to consider a 2560 x 1440 display.
-4K (3840 x 2160) screens are an option on some gaming laptops, but you'll need an RTX 2070 or RTX 2080 to do it, and you still may need to turn down some settings, especially if you enable ray tracing.
+If you have an RTX 2070 or RTX 2080, you may want to consider a 2560 x 1440 display.
+4K (3840 x 2160) screens are an option on some gaming laptops, but you still may need to turn down some settings, especially if you enable ray tracing.

 - Nvidia G-Sync and AMD FreeSync: Some gaming notebooks, particularly on the high-end, support technologies that sync the display with the graphics cards, which eliminates screen tearing and ghosting.